 Small Bathroom Designs With Showers

-Small bathroom design has gotten complicated with all the layout options, fixture choices, and space-saving claims flying around.
-As someone who has designed and built bathrooms in the tightest spaces, I learned everything there is to know about maximizing function without sacrificing style.
+Small bathroom design has started getting harder to follow with all the layout options, fixture choices, and space-saving claims flying around.
+As someone who has designed and built bathrooms in the tightest spaces, I picked up the practical knowledge of maximizing function without sacrificing style.
 Today, I will share it all with you.

 Shower Types for Small Spaces

-Probably should have led with this section, honestly—the shower choice drives the entire layout:
+Probably should have led with this topic, to be honest—the shower choice drives the entire layout:

 Enclosure Strategies